datacommonsorg/data/import-automation/cloudbuild/README.md

-This directory contains configuration and code for Cloud Build that enables it to create asynchronous tasks using Cloud Tasks on pull request and push to master.
+This directory contains configuration and code for Cloud Build that enables it to create asynchronous tasks using Cloud Tasks on pull requests and pushes to master.